 However, Texas is fault state for auto insurance, meaning that accidents within Texas must be compensated by the guilty party's liability insurance coverage.
 That being said, it becomes even more important for the victim to seek a personal injury attorney that can take the right steps to achieving successful compensation.

 Our Houston Back and Neck Injury Attorneys Will Fight for the Compensation You Deserve

 In order to prove that compensation for medical bills and other damages is due for a victim, negligence must be established.

 It must be proven that the defendant had a duty to uphold and breached that duty, thereby directly resulting in injury to the victim.
 This negligence could be ignoring the rules of the road, failing to clean up water that resulted in a slip and fall, etc.

-If you were the victim of a neck, back, or spinal cord injury due to the negligence of another, Neal Davis and Jed Silverman can help.
+If you were the victim of a neck, back, or spinal cord injury due to the negligence of another, Neal Davis can help.
 We strive to help those in the Houston area win their personal injury cases, including those suffering from serious neck or back injuries.
 Contact our firm today to discuss your case.
 We're prepared to fight for your right to compensation and exhaust all avenues leading that success.
 Best of all, our No Fee Guarantee means you won't pay a penny until we win your case.